Technology, while not without blame for increasing emissions itself, can also be an incredible tool to help us live a more sustainable life.

 7. Download your media

-Many people download music, TV shows, and films to enjoy on the go, but you might not realize that this is not just convenient – it is good for the planet.
+Many people download music, TV shows, and films to enjoy on the go, but you might not realize that this is not just convenient but it is also good for the planet.
 Downloading your media uses up the same energy as streaming it once, but no more for subsequent plays.
-Of course, you’ll be limited by the size of your device’s storage, but it is definitely worth downloading anything you play regularly.
+Of course, you’ll be limited by the size of your device’s storage, but it is a good move for anything you play regularly.

 8. Increase the lifespan of your tech